Incest Yay Shipping

 - Ron/Ginny.
 Ron is quite annoyed by the fact that Ginny dates Dean and he silently interferes between her and Harry at first, but he relents later and becomes more accepting of their relationship.

-- Some The Chronicles of Narnia fans insist this about sibling protagonists Peter/Susan and Edmund/Lucy just for the sake of the considerable amount of fanfics.
+- Sibling protagonists Peter/Susan and Edmund/Lucy get a considerable amount of fanfics.
 One of the reasons may be that the first book (and movie) implies they're the only humans that live there, without mentioning the fact that there are other lands around Narnia in which reside other people.
 (Although the first book does state that the kings of countries beyond the sea have sent ambassadors asking for Susan's hand in marriage.
 No word on whether or not they were human.)

-- This case is applied to Peter and Susan as well, due to the actors' chemistry and close friendship that has been interpreted in the wrong way.
+- Peter and Susan get some, although it's mostly the movie versions, due to the actors' chemistry and close friendship that has been interpreted in the wrong way.
 And there's a whole lot of Peter/Edmund, too.

 - Perhaps one of the most popular pairing in The Silmarillion is Maedhros/Fingon; these two share a grandfather, Finwë.
 As do Celegorm and Aredhel, also paired rather often.
 And then the house of Finwë as a whole is very popular and more generally Everyone Is Related.

-- Percy Jackson and the Olympians has Percy and Annabeth, who, despite being closely related via their respected parents, Poseidon and Athena, like each other romantically and eventually get together by the end of the series.
+- Percy and Annabeth.
+Despite being closely related via their respective parents, Poseidon and Athena, they like each other romantically and get together by the end of the series.

-- Some fans even pair Percy and/or Annabeth with their godly relatives and demigod cousins, including Thalia (Zeus' daughter) with Percy, and Annabeth with Luke (Hermes' son).
+- Some fans pair Percy and/or Annabeth with their demigod cousins, including Thalia (Zeus's daughter) with Percy and Annabeth with Luke (Hermes's son).
 Annabeth also has a crush on Luke early in the series.

 - A Series of Unfortunate Events had a small Violet/Klaus fandom that got quite a bit larger after the release of the movie adaptation.

-- Despite them being mortal enemies, and having strong canon pairings with people of no blood-relation to them, both Sam and Caine have been shipped together in the GONE fandom, and it's actually pretty popular.
-The ship is known as "Saine"...Or "twincest"...
+- Despite them being mortal enemies and having strong canon pairings with people of no blood-relation to them, Sam and Caine have been shipped together in the GONE fandom, and it's actually pretty popular.
+The ship is known as "Saine"...or "twincest".

 - Justin and Alex in Wizards of Waverly Place, to the point where the pairing used to have a separate Incest Yay page until it was sent here.

-- The Wincest shippers of the Supernatural fandom see this between brothers Sam and Dean Winchester.
+- The Wincest shippers see this between brothers Sam and Dean Winchester.
 During the early seasons, it was unquestionably the most popular pairing in the fandomnote .
-It's died down some since Castiel showed up, but the Wincest fanbase is still huge.
+It's died down some since Castiel showed upnote , but the Wincest fanbase is still significant.